-Loss of sleep can cause problems at home or on the job, and can lead to serious or even fatal accidents.
+Loss of sleep can cause problems at home or on the job.
+It can lead to serious or even fatal accidents.
 The National Sleep Foundation notes that:

-Between 50 and 70 million U.S. adults are estimated to have some type of sleep or wakefulness disorder.
+Between 50 and 70 million U.S. adults have some type of sleep or wakefulness disorder.

 Sleep problems get worse as you get older.

-Drowsy drivers cause at least 100,000 automobile crashes in the U.S. every year.
+Drowsy drivers cause about 40,000 vehicle crashes in the U.S. every year.
 This includes more than 1,500 deaths.

 There are many types of sleep disorders.
-They can interfere with health and quality of life.
+They can affect health and quality of life.
 The disorders include:

 Restless legs syndrome